DollieWP/dollie/core/Extras/commons-in-a-box/readme.txt

 Support forums and robust documentation are available at [commonsinabox.org](http://commonsinabox.org).

-= Can I use Commons In A Box if I have an existing WordPress site? =
+= Can I use Dollie Setup if I have an existing WordPress site? =

-It is possible to install Commons In A Box on an existing WordPress site, and it can also be integrated into existing Multisite and BuddyPress setups.
-However, please read [our documentation](http://commonsinabox.org/installing-cbox) for more details.
+It is possible to install Dollie Setup on an existing WordPress site, and it can also be integrated into existing Multisite and BuddyPress setups.
+However, please read [our documentation](http://commonsinabox.org/installing-dollie_setup) for more details.

 == Screenshots ==